 The American Shipwreck Society tried to rescue the passengers, but the roiling sea too much to bring a boat out.
 They tried to fire a mortar, but failed.

-Margaret Fuller, drenched in a white nightgown, her black hair streaming, finally relented and gave her baby to a crewmember.
+Margaret Fuller, drenched in a white nightgown, finally relented and gave her baby to a crewmember.
 He grabbed a spar, jumped into the ocean and drowned along with Angelino.

-As noon approached the tide was rising.
+The tide rose as noon approached.
 At 2:30 the gale increased, the Elizabeth broke apart and by 2:45 nothing could be seen of the ship..

 Thoreau was shaken by the experience.
 “Our thoughts are the epochs of our lives; all else is but as a journal of the winds that blew while we were here,” he wrote.